dani-sink/business-digital-card/README.md

-# digital-card-project-react

-## Project: Digital Business Card
+# Project: Digital Business Card

 A digital business card with information about myself, my interests and my social links.